CharlieNestor/CharlieNestor/README.md

 ### Technical Skills 💻

-- Proficient in Python, with experience in developing and implementing trading systems and predictive algorithms.
+- Proficient in Python, with working experience in developing and implementing trading systems and predictive algorithms.

 ### Currently Learning 🌱